MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 This task support two types of updates:

 1. **Manifest version**: Updates Service and Application versions specified in manifest files in a Service fabric application package.
-If specified, it compares current files against a previous build and updates the version only for those services which have been changed.
+If specified, `manifest version` compares current files against a previous build and updates the version only for those services which have been changed.

 1. **Docker image settings**: Updates docker container image settings specified in manifest files in a Service fabric application package.
 The image settings to be placed are picked from two files: